-- 12) The pass mark is ≥40% or a 'C' grade or above.
-Students are required to pass all course units to graduate. - 13) Students who obtain a 'C-' grade or lower (<40%) will be given the opportunity to retake the relevant assessments/ examinations.
+- 13) Students who obtain a C+ grade or lower (<50%) for modules listed in table 7 above and a C- grade or lower (<40%) for all other modules, will be given the opportunity to retake the relevant assessments/ examinations.
 There will be three re-sits (a total of 4 attempts) to pass a given course unit.
-Any student who fails to meet this requirement will not be eligible to graduate.

-14) Where a course unit has more than one assessment/examination component, and a student obtains a grade of C- (35-39%) for one or more components, the student will not be required to re-take the particular assessment/ examination component/s, provided the overall grade for all components is a C grade or better.
-However, this rule will not apply to the clinical rotation course units and the research project course unit, where a student must obtain a grade of C or better in all assessment components in order to pass.
+Any student who fails to meet this requirement will not be eligible to graduate. - 14) Where a course unit has more than one assessment/examination component, and a student obtains a grade of C- (35-39%) for one or more components, the student will not be required to re-take the particular assessment/ examination component/s, provided the overall grade for all components is a C grade or better.
+However, this rule will not apply to course units listed in table 7 and the research project course unit.
+In all course units listed in table 7, the student must obtain a grade of B- or better in all assessment components.
+For the research project module, a student must obtain a grade of C or better in all assessment components in order to pass.

 Note: When computing the overall grade for all course units, original marks of the assessment component/s passed in first attempt will be used to calculate the overall grade for course unit during the second attempt.
-For any further attempts, marks of the assessment component/s passed in first attempt will not be considered when computing Page 4 of 9 the overall grade.
-In such cases, marks for assessment component/s passed in the first attempt will always be considered as the pass mark of 'C' grade, (40 marks).
+For any further attempts, marks of the assessment component/s passed in first attempt will not be considered when computing the overall grade.
+In such cases, marks for assessment component/s passed in the first attempt will always be considered as the pass mark of 'C' grade (40 marks).

-- 15) Where a course unit has more than one assessment/ examination component, if a student who gains a C- for one or more components, does not gain an overall C grade for the course unit, OR if a student obtains a D+, D or E grade for one or more assessment components, the student will be required to re-take that/those particular component/s. - 16) In order to be permitted to register for the 4th year of study, a student should - a) have passed all course units in the 1st, and 2nd years of study, AND - b) not have more than two failed course units excluding the clinical rotations and research methodology course units in the 3rd year of study, AND - c) have passed all components of the English course unit examinations.
+15) Where a course unit (other than those specified in table 7) has more than one assessment/ examination component, if a student who gains a C-for one or more components, does not gain an overall C grade for the course unit, OR if a student obtains a D+, D or E grade for one or more assessment components, the student will be required to re-take that/those particular component/s.

+- 16) In order to be permitted to register for the 4th year of study, a student should - a) have passed all course units in the 1st, and 2nd years of study, AND - b) not have more than two failed course units excluding the clinical rotations and research methodology course units in the 3rd year of study, AND - c) have passed all components of the English course unit examinations.